sandstone-mc/sandstone-cli/README.md

   -v, --verbose                  Log all resulting resources: functions, advancements...
   --description=description      Description of the data pack.
 Override the value specified in the configuration file.
   --formatVersion=formatVersion  Pack format version.
 Override the value specified in the configuration file.
+  --fullTrace                    Show the full stack trace on errors.
   --minecraftPath=minecraftPath  Path of the .minecraft folder.
 Override the value specified in the configuration file.
   --name=name                    Name of the data pack.
 Override the value specified in the configuration file.
   --namespace=namespace          The default namespace.
 Override the value specified in the configuration file.